yegor256/blog/_drafts/cloudbees.md

 Enjoy :)

-BTW, if something doesn't work as I've explained, don't hesitate to submit a ticket to
+BTW, if something doesn't work as I've explained, don't hesitate to submit a ticket to the
 [Rultor issue tracker](https://github.com/yegor256/rultor/issues).
 I will try to help you.

-BTW, a similar configuration can be done for Heroku (using [jcabi-heroku-maven-plugin](http://heroku.jcabi.com)) and for AWS Elastic Beanstalk (using [jcabi-beanstalk-maven-plugin](http://beanstalk.jcabi.com)).
+Also, a similar configuration can be performed for Heroku (using [jcabi-heroku-maven-plugin](http://heroku.jcabi.com)) and for AWS Elastic Beanstalk (using [jcabi-beanstalk-maven-plugin](http://beanstalk.jcabi.com)).
-I'll probably dedicate individual posts to them.
+I'll probably dedicate individual posts to them, as well.